 I travelled on buses much as Mr Gladstone (above) did wearing a top hat, and brandishing a quill pen while recording what I saw from the windows.
 Be that as it may, these pieces are meant as a light-hearted guide to some of the interesting, unusual and sometimes quite boring sights you can see while travelling on a London bus.
 The idea was that some part of the journey was inside inside Battersea, though I don’t always stick to that.

-And a couple of the journeys are a bit different, in that buses play a very minor part in them.
+And a few of the journeys are a bit different, in that buses play a very minor part in them, and in one case aren’t mentioned at all.
 I never claimed that I was going to be consistent.

 Number 19 from Battersea Bridge (south side) to FInsbury Park.
 (Written by jenny Sheridan)